Mission of ICAL

-The major structures for facilitating the interaction of apostles with one another are the Annual Member Meeting and Regional Apostolic Summits held throughout the United States and various nations.
+The major structures for facilitating the interaction of apostles with one another are the Annual Congress and Regional or International Apostolic Summits in the nations.

-The Annual Meeting is held in Dallas, Texas the second week of November on Wednesday and Thursday.
+The Annual Congress is held in Dallas, Texas the second week of November.
+See Events page.

-During the two day meeting, ICAL Members speak on current topics pertaining to the global apostolic movement.
+During thegathering, ICAL Members speak on current topics pertaining to the global apostolic movement.
 The format includes a mix of general sessions and forums, special presentations, praise and worship, and prophetic prayer.
 Breaks and meal times are provided for networking and fellowship.

 ICAL is a professional society, therefore, only members are invited to speak or participate on panels in the annual meeting.

-Each member is entitled to bring their spouse and encouraged to bring anyone who is an apostle or someone whom they are mentoring/coaching, disciplining, or fathering in the apostolic.
+Each member is entitled to bring their spouse and encouraged to bring anyone who is an apostolic leader or someone whom they are mentoring/coaching, disciplining in the apostolic.
 Building the next generation is a focus of ICAL.

 There is no limit to the number of non-members a member can invite as long as they fit the above criteria for attendance.
-Members and guests will pay a registration fee (outlined in the Annual Meeting details).
+Members and guests all pay a registration fee.

 Regional and International Summits

-The Convening Apostle and Ambassador Apostles travel to various nations and hold meetings of with regional apostles and emerging apostles.
+For those nations not represented by a Convenor, ICAL has many Ambassadorial Apostles who travel to various nations and hold invitation-only meetings of regional apostles with whom they have formed relationships.
 This invariably brings together apostles who have much in common, but who have not previously been able to connect with each other.
-As a result, several apostolic coalitions have been formed and the strength of the international apostolic movement has been greatly increased.
+As a result, many apostolic coalitions have been formed and the strength of the international apostolic movement has been greatly increased.
 All current members of ICAL are invited to attend any national or international meetings.